Creating and Publishing a Listing

 4. Enter a name for your listing.

-5. In the Who can discover the listing section, select Only specified consumers to privately share the listing with specific accounts.
+5. In the Who can discover the listing section, select Only specified consumers.

-6. In the How will consumers access the data product? section, select Free to offer a listing that is freely available to consumers.
+6. In the How will consumers access the data product? section, select Free.
+You cannot convert your share to a paid listing if your share has active consumers.

 7. Select Next.

-12. If you add a consumer account in a region that is not your local region, Snowflake enables auto-fulfillment to allow data replication to the remote region.
+12. If you add a consumer account in a region that is not your local region, Snowflake enables auto-fulfillment to replicate data to the remote region.
 Complete the following additional steps:

 1. In the Auto-fulfillment section, enter a value and select an interval to specify how often to replicate your data product from your region to the remote region.